- Please see below for directions on Break Even Analysis. Please revisit the Pricing Your Work post.

 Overhead costs are all of the costs on the company’s income statement except for those that are directly related to manufacturing or selling a product, or providing a service.
 A potter’s clay and potting wheel are not overhead costs because they are directly related to the products made.
 The rent for the facility where the potter creates is an overhead cost because the potter pays rent whether she’s creating products or not.

-For those whose application calls for a Budget, create a budget for your project.
+2. Budget, create a budget for your project.

 I recommend doing this in Excel or numbers.